 - General living noise - ‘General living’ includes noise such as vacuuming, walking around, doors opening/closing, general conversations etc

 - Children playing noise - Play is an essential part of every child’s life and vital for the enjoyment of childhood as well as their health, wellbeing and development.
 Although some types of behaviour can be annoying,children playing in the street or communal areas is not antisocial behaviour

 - Baby crying - If you have concerns about the welfare of a child, please contact Norfolk County Council’s social services safeguarding team on 0344 800 8020 or report any concerns online.
 If you feel a child is at risk of immediate harm, call the police on 999

-If after contacting your neighbour you are unable to resolve the problem, we may be able to consider referring you both to our mediation/conflict resolution service.
+If after contacting your neighbour you are unable to resolve the problem, you can access our independent mediation/conflict resolution service.

 If none of this is successful, you can download the Noise App onto your smart phone or tablet and record the noise you consider to be antisocial.
 This will be sent directly to us to investigate further.